squidfunk/mkdocs-material/docs/extensions/admonition.md

 # Admonition

-[Admonition][1] is an extension included in the standard Markdown library that makes it possible to add block-styled side content to your documentation, for example summaries, notes, hints or warnings.
+[Admonition][1] is an extension included in the standard Markdown library that makes it possible to add block-styled side content to your documentation, e.g. summaries, notes, hints or warnings.

   [1]: https://python-markdown.github.io/extensions/admonition/

-## Installation
+## Configuration

-Add the following lines to your `mkdocs.yml`:
+Add the following lines to `mkdocs.yml`:

 ``` yaml
 markdown_extensions: